-- Pupils will be offered additional SEN support when it is clear that their needs require intervention which is "additional to" or "different from" the welldifferentiated curriculum offer for all pupils in the school ie they have a special educational need as defined by the SEN Code of Practice 2014. - Under-achieving pupils and pupils with EAL who do not have SEN will notbe placed on the list of pupils being offered additional SEN support (but will be on the school's provision map). - In keeping with all vulnerable learners, intervention for pupils on the SEN list will be identified and tracked using the whole-school provision map.

-- It may be decided that a very small number, but not all of the pupils on the SEN list will require additional High Needs funding, for which an application needs to be made to the Local Authority, to ensure their underlying special educational need is being addressed.
-This may particularly be the case where outside agencies have been involved in assessing the pupil or contributing to their provision.
-Where the school can evidence that more than £6,000 above the Average Weighted Pupil Unit has, or will need to be, spent on a pupil within any one financial year, in order to meet his or her special educational needs, an application will be made to the Local Authority, with particular regard to the success criteria and SEN Descriptors published as part of the local offer. - On very rare occasions, where a pupil has a significant, severe and sustained need, it may be necessary to enter a multi-disciplinary assessment process with health and social care in order to consider the need for an Education Health and Care Plan. - Where a pupil is in receipt of High Needs Funding and/or an Education Health and Care Plan, a decision will be made as to whether a short-term Learning Plan is required. - Our approach to learning plans , which we recognise are no longer prescribed in the SEN Code of Practice 2014, is as follows: - Our learning plans are a planning, teaching and reviewing tool which enables us to focus on particular areas of development for pupils with special educational needs.
+- Pupils will be offered additional SEN support when it is clear that their needs require intervention which is "additional to" or "different from" the welldifferentiated curriculum offer for all pupils in the school i.e. they have a special educational need as defined by the SEN Code of Practice 2014. - Under-achieving pupils and pupils with EAL who do not have SEN will notbe placed on the list of pupils being offered additional SEN support (but will be on the school's provision map). - In keeping with all vulnerable learners, intervention for pupils on the SEN list will be identified and tracked using the whole-school provision map. - Some SEN pupils may require additional funding.
+In such a case an application for additional funding will be made to the Local Authority.
+The school will need to evidence that more than £6,000 above the Average Weighted Pupil Unit has, or will need to be, spent on a pupil within any one financial year, in order to meet his or her special educational needs, an application will be made to the Local Authority, with particular regard to the success criteria and SEN Descriptors published as part of the local offer. - Where a pupil has a significant, severe and sustained need, additional funding for one to one support would be applied for through an Education Health and Care Plan (EHCP).
+This process would require a multidisciplinary assessment of the child's needs through external agencies such as Educational Psychologists and Speech and Language therapists. - Where a pupil is in receipt of High Needs Funding and/or an Education Health and Care Plan, a decision will be made as to whether a short-term Learning Plan is required. - Our approach to learning plans , which we recognise are no longer prescribed in the SEN Code of Practice 2014, is as follows: - Our learning plans are a planning, teaching and reviewing tool which enables us to focus on particular areas of development for pupils with special educational needs.
 They are seen as working document which can be constantly refined and amended. - Our learning plans will only record that which is additional to or different from the differentiated curriculum plan which is in place as part of provision for all children.
-Targets will address the underlying reasons why a pupil is having difficulty with learning - they will not simply be "more literacy" or "more maths". - Our learning plans will be accessible to all those involved in their implementation - pupils should have an understanding and "ownership of the targets". - Our learning plans will be based on informed assessment and will include the input of outside agencies. - Our learning plans have been devised so that they are manageable and easily monitored and therefore will be monitored and evaluated regularly. - Our learning plans will be time-limited at (at least) 1⁄2 termly review, there will be an agreed "where to next?" - Our learning plans will have a maximum of four short / medium term SMART targets set for or by the pupil. - Our learning plans will specify how often the target(s) will be covered. - Our learning plans will state what the learner is going to learn not what the teacher is going to teach and will be clear about what the pupil should be able to do at the end of the given period. - Targets for an learning plans will be arrived at through : - Discussion between teacher and Inclusion leader - Discussion, wherever possible, with parents/carers and pupil - Discussion with another professional
+Targets will address the underlying reasons why a pupil is having difficulty with learning - they will not simply be "more literacy" or "more maths". - Our learning plans will be accessible to all those involved in their implementation - pupils should have an understanding and "ownership of the targets". - Our learning plans will be based on informed assessment and will include the input of outside agencies. - Our learning plans have been devised so that they are manageable and easily monitored and therefore will be monitored and evaluated regularly. - Our learning plans will be time bonded and reviewed termly review.

+- Our learning plans will have a maximum of four short / medium term SMART targets set for or by the pupil. - o Our learning plans will specify how often the target(s) will be covered. - Our learning plans will state what the learner is going to learn, set out the details of quality first teaching, interventions and suggestions on how parents can support at home.

+Targets for learning plans will be established by:

+- Discussions between teacher and Inclusion leader. - Discussions, wherever possible, with parents/carers and pupil. - Discussions with external agencies.